MeshFEM/catamari/docs/quickstart.rst

   matrix.QueueEntryRemoval(0, 4);
   matrix.FlushEntryQueues();

-would modify the Buffer underlying the :samp:`edges` reference to now contain the entry sequence:
+would modify the Buffer underlying the :samp:`entries` reference to now contain the entry sequence:

 :samp:`(2, 0, -1.), (3, 2, 4.), (3, 4, 1.), (4, 2, -2.), (4, 4, 3.)`.